Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 ## Buffer Overflow

 Once you reach level 5, you learn to chain energy through your enemies as the magic leaps between them.
-Once per round when you use your Conduit Casting class feature and hit with an imbued basic attack or spell that was cast directly, you may choose to spend 1 additional essence to cause the magic to chain into another nearby target.
+Once per round when you use your Conduit Casting class feature and hit with an imbued basic attack or charge that was cast directly, you may choose to spend 1 additional essence to cause the magic to chain into another nearby target.

 Each new target must be within 2 tiles of the previous one, and the chain can contain up to two targets total.
 Creatures can only be part of each chain once; you cannot return to them.
-You must hit targets beyond the first that the magic jumps to with the special attack specified in the spell description, even if you use this feature as part of an imbued basic attack.
+You must hit targets beyond the first that the magic jumps to with the special attack specified in the charge description, even if you use this feature as part of an imbued basic attack.

 The total number of creatures hit in this chain increases to 3 at level 9, 4 at level 13 and 5 at level 17.
 You must pay one essence for each jump made.

 ## Parallelism

-Also at level 5, you learn to imbue your weapon with a spell as part of your Strike major action.
+Also at level 5, you learn to imbue your weapon with a charge as part of your Strike major action.
 This costs 1 essence, just as if you had imbued your weapon as a separate minor action.

 ## Static Analysis